materials-discovery/Tutorials/Qe_Getting_Started/getting_started_qe.md

-## Where can I find more information about QE
+# Where can I find more information about QE
 The best source of information is the [Quantum ESPRESSO home page](https://www.quantum-espresso.org/) and the [documentation](https://www.quantum-espresso.org/documentation/).
 Quantum ESPRESSO is also found on the official [github repository](https://github.com/QEF/q-e).

 Also see the official documentation and tutorials page: [https://www.quantum-espresso.org/tutorials/](https://www.quantum-espresso.org/tutorials/)

+## How to generate a structure.

+Quantum espresso provides a way to generate strctures, you can view it on [Quantum ESPRESSO input generator and structure visualizer](https://qeinputgenerator.materialscloud.io).
+Also, you can use [ASE](https://wiki.fysik.dtu.dk/ase/index.html) to generate it.

 ## Prerequisite
 In order to follow the tutorials here you should first read the `terminal-tutorial.md` in this repo and get aquatinted with using the terminal and linux shell.